Taro-Hayashi/KillerWhale/rightside/5_ADD.md

 ![](../img/add/IMG_7182.jpg)

 ### Soldering of the wheel encoder (front side)
-Widen the space between teeth of the wheel encoder (to avoid any short circuit).
+Slightly bend the plate at the base of the wheel encoder (to avoid any short circuit).
 ![](../img/wheel/IMG_4976.jpg)
 Insert the wheel encoder at the location with a square mark on the PCB, secure with masking tape, and solder from the back side of the PCB.
 ![](../img/add/IMG_4981.jpg)
 Note that the orientation of the encoder is different for the LEFT and RIGHT units.

 ### Soldering of the toggle switch (front side)
-Insert from the from side of the PCB and solder from the back side.
+Insert from the from the front side of the PCB and solder from the back side.
 ![](../img/add/IMG_4991.jpg)

 This is the last soldering step for the ADD unit.